DanielLukic/consul-dart/README.md

 There is no good reason why this exists.
 Another fun/joke project I picked up to learn me some more Dart.
 Did not mean to take it as far as it has gotten.
 But will probably not take this any further... :-D ‾\_('')_/‾

 Seriously, ignore this.
-Look at this instead: https://charm.sh/libs/
+Look at this instead: https://charm.sh/libs/ Not Dart.
+But makes much more sense.

 #### What is this?

 A very basic, limited, rudimentary, and weird "desktop windowing" system for the console/terminal.
 Currently tested only on my one linux machine.
 Will most probably not work on Windows or macOS.
 Feel free to test and report back.

 And it is written in Dart.
-Because I'm currently learning to Dart to get into Flutter and Flutter Flame at some point.
+Because I'm currently learning Dart to get into Flutter (and Flutter Flame) at some point.
 I think.
 We'll see.

 #### Sorry, what?